 For what purposes do we handle data?

-The UdG processes personal data in order to provide academic services, and complementary services or those derived from its academic activity, taking into account at all times the rights of the interested parties.
+The UdG processes personal data to provide academic and extracurricular services as well as services that are complementary or derived from their academic activities, taking the rights of the parties concerned into account at all times.
 We process data that is appropriate, pertinent and limited to fulfilling the purposes for which they are obtained.
 Below is a list of the main purposes.

 Academic management.
 The UdG registers the data of the persons who pre-enrol and subsequently formalise their enrolment in order to record this fact and, on this basis, provide higher education services.
 The data provided and those that result from the academic activity enable us to undertake monitoring tasks and serve as the basis of the evaluation.
 In this regard, the UdG understands that the student's academic record is the most important data processing task undertaken.
 Student data is also used for administrative management purposes, for identifying students as users of the University's services, to enable access to these services, to send them information that is of interest to them, to process and issue qualifications and, lastly, to monitor their labour market insertion.

 Information about activities and services.
 With each student's explicit authorisation, once they have finished their studies their contact information is used for sending them information about our services and activities.
-Also with their authorisation, we send them information about the activities and services of other institutions within our group.
+Their authorisation enables us to send them information on activities or services from other institutions created by the UdG.
 This information is also sent to anyone who has not enrolled at the UdG but who requests said information.

 Selecting staff.
 We collect and keep the CVs sent to us by people interested in working with us send to us and we also handle personal data when developing staff recruitment processes for the purpose of analysing the suitability of the profile of the candidates depending on the vacant or the newly created position.
 Our criterion is also to store for a maximum of one year the data of anyone who is not contacted in case a new vacancy or a new post arises in the short term.
 However, in this last case, we immediately delete the data if the interested party asks us to do so.

-We record and process the data of suppliers from whom we obtain services or goods.
+Management of our suppliers’ data.
+We record and process the data of suppliers we obtain services or goods from.
 These may be the data of people acting on an individual basis, for example, as self-employed persons, and also the data of representatives of legal entities.
 We obtain the essential data for maintaining the contractual relationship, we use them only for this purpose and we make use of them in a way that is appropriate for this type of relationship.

 Ex-alumni.
 We record the data of registered members of the Alumni Community for the purpose of maintaining links with former students of the UdG and to offer services such as the careers service, training and complementary activities.